joseferreira-dev/dio-discord/README.md

 # Project Discord (Landing Page)

-Project of a landing page for Discord, made with the aim of practicing CSS3 concepts studied during the CSS3 Web Developer course by DigitalInnovationOne.
+Design of a landing page for Discord, made with the aim of practicing the concepts studied during the CSS3 Web Developer course by DigitalInnovationOne.

-This is an improved and more advanced version compared to the initially proposed project, and it is also responsive.
-It is a static page, made only with HTML and CSS.
-A few lines of JavaScript were used just to enable the display of the menu on mobile devices.
+The original project was a clone of the current Discord platform homepage, I chose to make a different version of the project.
+It is a static page, made only with HTML, CSS and JavaScript.

-During the decoding of this project, some concepts from the SMACSS (architecture) and BEM (nomenclature) standards were applied for the organization of style sheets.
+During the decoding of this project, some concepts from the SMACSS (architecture) and BEM (nomenclature) standards were applied to the organization of stylesheets.
 <br>
 <br>